pcamus/pymath/graph_seq/README.md

 - Plotting initialisation and display.

-  Plot the graph in memory, then add some "ornaments", the display it on the screen.
+  Plot the graph in memory, then add some "ornaments", then display it on the screen.

 \
 The resulting display is :